MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-windows-desktop-applications-cpp.md

    }
    ```

    In the preceding code, `HDC` is a handle to a device context which is associated with the window's client area.
-You'll use it when drawing in the window to refer to its client area.
+You use it when drawing in the window to refer to its client area.
 Use the `BeginPaint` and `EndPaint` functions to prepare for and complete the drawing in the client area. `BeginPaint` returns a handle to the display device context used for drawing in the client area; `EndPaint` ends the paint request and releases the device context.

 1. An application typically handles many other messages.
 For example, [`WM_CREATE`](/windows/win32/winmsg/wm-create) is sent when a window is first created, and [`WM_DESTROY`](/windows/win32/winmsg/wm-destroy) when the window is closed.
 The following code shows a basic but complete `WndProc` function: